Leandre20c/SimpleClan/README.md

-# SimpleClan Plugin
+# ClassyClan Plugin

-SimpleClan is a powerful, flexible, and user-friendly Minecraft plugin for managing clans.
+ClassyClan is a powerful, flexible, and user-friendly Minecraft plugin for managing clans.
 It allows players to form clans, manage permissions and ranks, use clan bases and vaults, and progress through a leveling system that unlocks new features.

 ## 📦 Features